Huhngoku/ADVOCATE/doc/TraceReconstruction.md

 wait group counter is not 0 at any time after the wait command.
 We can only influence the counter for the wait, by moving adds and dones, that are concurrent to the wait.
 To minimize the counter as much as possible, we need to move as many done before and as many add after the wait.

-TODO: NOT IMPLEMENTED YET
+We do this, moving all elements, that are concurrent with the stuck wait to be after the wait.
+To make sure, that we do not create a negative wait counter, we keep the order of those moving elements the same as before the rewrite.